Jeff Lawrence (entrepreneur): Career

-Philanthropy and other roles
+Philanthropy

 Jeff and his wife, Diane Troth, founded The Lawrence Foundation in 2000 after Trillium's acquisition by Intel.
 The Lawrence Foundation is a family foundation that makes grants to non-profit environmental, human services, and other causes.
 The Lawrence Foundation has made over $6 million in grants since its inception.

-Jeff co-founded, with Lori Mitchell, the Common Grant Application in 2006 and continues to serve as its President.
+Jeff co-founded, with Lori Mitchell, the Common Grant Application in 2006 and continues to serve as its president.
 The Common Grant Application offers a Web-based service that serves as a common application to non-profit grantseekers and a grant management system to non-profit grantmakers.

-Jeff sits on the UCLA Samueli School of Engineering Dean's Executive Board.